oryon-dominik/django-template/project_template_django/documentation/for-developers/postgres.md

 postgres settings might be better set inside the local.env instead of develop.env if you're using your own postgres instance

-these settings get injected into the postgres docker, before you build if you change them, you need to rebuild the postgres docker (and remove the old volume)
+these settings get injected into the postgres container, before you build if you change them, you need to rebuild the postgres container (and remove the old volume)

-    docker compose down
+    podman compose down
-    docker container rm {{ project_name }}_postgres
+    podman container rm {{ project_name }}_postgres
-    docker volume rm {{ project_name }}_postgres_data
+    podman volume rm {{ project_name }}_postgres_data

 ## in production